4.8 1700+ Google Reviews

 Home inspectors and contractors often confuse it with it cellulose.
 However, it is nothing like cellulose.
 Cellulose is soft and made of recycled and ground up paper products and saturated with fire retardant chemicals.

 Vermiculite does not contain any asbestos in its natural state.
 However, most of the vermiculite mined in America comes from Libby, Montana.
 These mines were adjacent to a natural deposit of asbestos.
-Accordingly, the vermiculite was tainted by asbestos fibers from the asbestos vein.
-Since most of vermiculite in America comes from the Libby mines, that the EPA (Environmental Protection Agency) states that you should assume all vermiculite is contaminated.
+Accordingly, asbestos fibers from the asbesto veins tainted the vermiculite.
+And since most of vermiculite in America comes from the Libby mines, the EPA (Environmental Protection Agency) states that you should assume all vermiculite contains asbestos.

 Realtors working an area with lots of older houses, or home buyers allured by the architecture and style of older homes, are to run into asbestos at some point.
 Most people know asbestos is some kind of health risk.
 That is usually the extent of their knowledge.
 Some may have even read about asbestos in baby powder.